marekzelinka/hero-api/README.md

 # Hero DB

-This project is represents an simpple API with teams, heroes and missions.
+This project is represents an REST API for teams of heroes, that can be assigned to missions.

 ## Features

 - Data stored in SQLite
 - CRUD for teams, heroes and missions
+- Heroes can be assigned to teams and missions.
 - OpenAPI-based REST API

 ## Setup